Traveling Solo as a Female: How to Stay Safe & Travel Confidently

 You can never have too many padlocks.
 In fact, the more the merrier!
 Whether you use it to secure your luggage or your drawer/locker at the hostel, a padlock will always come in handy.

-#5 Carry a fake wallet
+#11 Carry a fake wallet

-If you’re carrying a backpack or a large purse, bring along an empty wallet and place it on the top.
-This way, if you fall victim to a really skilled pickpocket, they’d end up stealing your fake wallet instead.
+If you’re carrying a larger bag, bring along an empty wallet and place it on the top.
+This way, if you fall victim to a skilled pickpocket, they’d end up stealing your fake wallet instead.
+Scam them before they scam you!

 Speaking of wallets, don’t keep all your cash in one place.
 Keep an amount that is just enough for the day in your (real) wallet, and keep the rest of your cash locked in a safe back at your accommodation (if available).